Welcome to the Shafer Butte Trail System

 SHAFER BUTTE TRAIL SYSTEM

 Open mid-June (when snow melts and trails aren't muddy) through mid-October

-Trailhead access to the Shafer Butte Trails is available near the Bogus Basin Nordic Center parking lot.
 No trail fees required.
 These are not chairlift-served mountain bike trails.
-There is a trails kiosk at the trailhead to help you familiarize yourself with the local area.
-There are limited resources such as restrooms, water and food.
-The Fronter Point Nordic Center is NOT open for public access throughout the summer months.
+There are limited resources such as water and food.
+Restrooms are available in the parking lot near the tubing hill.
+The lodges (Pioneer, Simplot, or Frontier Point) are not accessible.
 Please take all necessary precautions to have a safe, fun and adventurous outing.
 Please pack-in/pack-out any garbage.

 The Ridge to Rivers Trail System is a unique partnership among government agencies, private landowners, organizations and individuals.
 Its exceptional roads and trails meander through approximately 80,000 acres of land between the Boise Ridge and the Boise River.
 These roads and trails link more than land and water...they connect people with each other and the environment.
 Your care and courtesy will help protect these fragile foothills.

 Rules of the Trail